-The Pre-Rush Checklist and Undergraduate Membership Interest Application will assist with preparing for a Rush.
+The Undergraduate Membership Application will assist with preparing for a Rush.
 Prospective applicants need to address any inquiries about the Membership Intake Process with the Graduate Advisor for that chapter.

 Graduate membership is by invitation only and is not solicited through our graduate chapters.
 Graduate chapters host public events, such as forums, cultural presentations and social activities, so that prospective candidates can become acquainted with chapter members and learn about service activities they offer to local communities.

 The Graduate Membership Intake Process (MIP) begins with a Letter of Invitation, signed by the graduate chapter president AND membership chairman on chapter stationery.
 There are no membership activities prior to receipt of an official invitation letter, and the Sorority prohibits partaking in MIP activities prior to receiving an official letter.